 By exercising intelligently, we are committing to wholeness: enjoying and enhancing our full humanity.

 How to Think About Exercise is out now with Pan Macmillan in the UK, Australia, New Zealand, South Africa, India, Singapore and other Commonwealth countries.
-It was published in the United States by Picador, and in translation Chinese, Turkish, Dutch, Hungarian, Korean, and Farsi.
+It was published in the United States by Picador, and in translation Chinese, Turkish, Dutch, Romanian, Hungarian, Korean, and Farsi.

 Praise for the book: